OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

 ![](hw2_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-15-1.png)

-Finally, the plot looks nice and shows us that the continent with the lowest GDP's over time is Africa, despite it's composed of 52 countries.
-Compared to 30 European countries, and their higher values, the differences are concerning.
+Finally, the plot looks nice and shows us that the continent with the lowest GDP's per capita over time is Africa, despite it's composed of 52 countries.
+Compared to the 30 European countries, and their higher values, the differences are concerning.

 With the use of `dplyr`, we can go further by focusing our analysis on a single continent.
 Let's use the information related to the Americas, and create a subset called `Americas`.